smlmldn/smlmldn.github.io/_posts/2016-05-31-a-call-from.md

 So, why a podcast?
 Two questions and another belief…

 Seth Godin asks 2 questions when starting something new I find extremely challenging and helpful.
 1) Is it Generous?
 2) Can it fail?  - My hope is that this is a generous endeavor.
 I simply want to share these conversations I always find myself in and share them and watch them grow into new and deeper connections and ideas for more people around me.
 That sounds quite exciting.
-And, I know this could fail.
+And, of course...
+I know this could fail.

 Also, I believe technology is a tool to serve our greatest goals and deepest desires.
 So, I asked myself, how can technology help me share conversations there were many different options.
 What I have here, is the simplest and most sustainable option for me.
 I’m not an audio engineer, I don’t have a studio and know just enough to be dangerous with Garage Band.
 A few friends helped me with the intro & podcast set up and now I can take it from here.
 Record phone calls, ask good questions, share the conversations.
 Pretty simple.